vfg-95/the-sauce/README.md

 - The user wants to immediately know the purpose of the site
 - The user wants to buy into the ethos of the site
 - The user want to be able to quickly and easily navigate the site
-- The user wants to know the time and involved with a recipe
+- The user wants to know the time and cost involved with a recipe
 - The user wants simple and concise instructions/information
 - The user wants the site to be phone friendly